twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The existing characters used by subsetted fonts in unregistered copies of FontCreator 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) is as follows: exclamation mark, comma, hyphen, period, equal, numbers, question mark, commercial at, letters, slash, backslash, fi and fl.
 Other characters are replaced with rectangles.

 ## Unregistered version limitations
-If the program detects it is an unregistered copy, is running as a limited user or if registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
+If the program detects it is an unregistered copy or is running as a limited user or if registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
 * All versions – `TSPLASHFORM` is shown on startup.
 The title bar will display "unregistered" (version 5.0 & above) and the registration information in the about dialog states the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and asks the user to uninstall or buy the program.
 In version 6.0 & above there is a menu to register or buy the program.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a shareware description is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
-This corresponds to the `CheckLicenseNotGood` function used by `OnShowDisabledMessage`.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).
 * 12.0.0.2543 (2019-07-10) until 14.0.0.2877 (2022-09-07) – The program will replace random characters with the High-Logic logo in generated fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
-This corresponds to the `CheckLicenseNotGood` function used by `OnShowDisabledMessage`.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).

 ## Windows version compatibility
 | Operating system              | Latest version |